 Ask any number of your girlfriends the one makeup product they would use daily if they had to pick a single item, and there’s a high chance you’d hear “mascara” over and over again.
-There’s just something comforting about having your lashes perfectly dark and prominent.
+There’s just something comforting about having your lashes perfectly dark and curled.
 (Oh, and it instantly makes you look like you chugged a cup of coffee, which is always a plus.)

 The thing is, sometimes your lashes don’t look as dramatic as you’d like—even after a couple of coats of mascara and a few rounds with an eyelash curler.